Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Introduction

 \section{Introduction}

-The centenary General Relativity (GR) is one of the mathematically simplest gravity theories which obey several physical and observational requirements.
-Nonetheless, there are some problems both at small and large scales.
-In the former, it is not compatible with Quantum Mechanics, hence we still do not know gravity completion in the so-called UV regime.
-At the other end, in order to account for data, both dark matter and dark energy are required, despite we still do not exactly know what they are made of, in addition to the well-known cosmological constant problem, and the existence of singularities, for instance.
-Therefore, several alternative models to Einstein's theory have been proposed to account for astrophysical and cosmological data (see e.g. \cite{Capozziello:2011}).
+General relativity is one of the mathematically simplest {theories of gravity} that obey several physical and observational requirements.
+However, there are some problems on both small and large scales.
+At small scales, it is not compatible with quantum mechanics; hence, we still do not have a complete theory of gravity in the so-called UV regime.
+At~the large scale, both dark matter and dark energy are required in~order to account for the data; however, we still do not exactly know what they are made of.
+Additionally, there are the well-known problems of the cosmological constant and~the existence of singularities.
+Therefore, several alternative models to Einstein's theory have been proposed to account for astrophysical and cosmological data (see, e.g.,~\cite{Capozziello:2011,Nojiri:2011,Nojiri:2017}).